JotaroS/jotaro-homepage-hugo/content/home/about.md

 # List your qualifications (such as academic degrees).

 [[education.courses]]
-  course = "PhD candidate at HCI group in Hasso Plattner Institute" institution = "Hasso Plattner Institute, with Prof. Patrick Baudisch" year = 2018
+  course = "Ph.D candidate at HCI group in Hasso Plattner Institute" institution = "Hasso Plattner Institute, with Prof. Patrick Baudisch" year = 2018

 [[education.courses]]
-  course = "Master's student in Cyber Interface Lab" institution = "The University of Tokyo with Prof. Michitaka Hirose" year = 2017
+  course = "Master of Interdiscplinary Informatics" institution = "Graduate School of the University of Tokyo with Prof. Michitaka Hirose, Thesis: Shape Display with Transforming VR Controller based on Computational Perception Model" year = 2020

 [[education.courses]]
-  course = "BSc in Mechano-Informatics" institution = "The University of Tokyo, Faculty of Engineering (2014-2017), with Prof. Michitaka Hirose" year = 2017
+  course = "Bachelor of Mechano-Informatics" institution = "The University of Tokyo, Faculty of Engineering (2014-2017), with Prof. Michitaka Hirose" year = 2017

 [[education.courses]]
-  course = "A.Sc in Mechanical and Electrical Engineering" institution = "Tokuyama National College of Technology, The top on the list (2009-2014), with Prof. Kurt Fischer" year = 2014
+  course = "Associate degree in Mechanical and Electrical Engineering" institution = "Tokuyama National College of Technology, The top on the list (2009-2014), with Prof. Kurt Fischer" year = 2014